juanhenriquez/SamuelM333.github.io/README.md

-# SamuelM333
+# Portfolio page

 ##To do

+- Show projects
+- About me
+- Footer icons
+    - GitHub
-- Mostrar proyectos
+    - LinkedIn?
-- Acerca de mi
+    - Fiverr
+- Contact me